Cruthin: In the Irish annals

-At the start of the historical period in Ireland in the 6th century, the kingdom of Ulaid largely lay to the east of the River Bann in north-eastern Ireland.
-The Cruthin also held territory west of the Bann in County Londonderry, and their emergence may have concealed the dominance of earlier tribal groupings.
+At the start of the historical period in Ireland in the 6th century, the Cruthin were located in the north-eastern corner of Ireland, in what is now counties Antrim, Down and Londonderry.
+Their territories were part of the kingdom of Ulaid (Ulster), which was also the name of a people, but the Cruthin were not classed as belonging to the Ulaid folk.
+The main ruling dynasty of Ulaid were the Dál Fiatach, although the Cruthin sometimes claimed the kingship.

 A Cruthin king of Ulster, Áed Dub mac Suibni, is said to have killed the High King, Diarmait mac Cerbaill, in 565.
 Another Cruthin king, Dubsloit Ua Tréna, is said to have killed Diarmait's son Colmán Mór.

 In 563, according to the Annals of Ulster, an apparent internal struggle amongst the Cruthin resulted in a Cruthin chief Báetán mac Cinn making a deal with the rival Northern Uí Néill, promising them the territories of Ard Eólairg (Magilligan peninsula) and Fir Lí (Coleraine barony).
 As a result, the Battle of Móin Daire Lothair (Moneymore) was fought between them and an alliance of Cruthin kings, in which the Cruthin suffered a devastating defeat.
 Afterwards the Northern Uí Néill settled their Airgíalla allies in the Cruthin territory of Eilne, which lay between the River Bann and the River Bush.
 The defeated Cruthin alliance meanwhile consolidated itself within the Dál nAraidi dynasty.

-Their most powerful historical king was Fíachnae mac Báetáin, King of Ulster and effective High King of Ireland in the early 7th century.
+The most powerful historical Cruthin king was Fíachnae mac Báetáin, King of Ulster and effective High King of Ireland in the early 7th century.

 Under their king, Congal Cláen, the Cruthin were routed by the Uí Néill at Dún Ceithirn (Sconce Hill, near Articlave) in 629, although Congal survived.
 The same year, the Cruthin king Mael Caích defeated Connad Cerr of the Dál Riata at the Battle of Fid Eoin.

 The decisive Battle of Mag Rath was fought in 637.
 An alliance between Congal Cláen and Domnall Brecc of the Dál Riata was defeated, and Congal was killed, by Domnall mac Aedo of the Northern Uí Néill.
 This established the supremacy of the Uí Neill in the north.

 The Annals record a battle between the Cruthin and the Ulaid at Belfast in 668.

 In 681 another Dál nAraide king, Dúngal Eilni, and his allies were killed by the Uí Néill in what the annals call "the burning of the kings at Dún Ceithirn".

 By the 8th century, the ethnic term "Cruthin" was giving way to the dynastic name of the Dál nAraide.
 The last use of the term is in 773, when the death of Flathruae mac Fiachrach, "rex Cruithne", is noted.
 By the twelfth century it had fallen into disuse as an ethnonym, and was remembered only as an alternative name for the Dál nAraide.